How to move to Hawaii from the mainland: moving to Hawaii begins with adjusting your mainland mentality to the island lifestyle.

 Mainlanders often forget that you’re on island time, or the concept of time zones, entirely; we frequently got texts and phone calls in the wee hours from businesses and individuals alike.
 Grrrr! 🙂

 These are not the only timing issues that grate on the nerves of recent transplants.
-One of the things to know about moving to Hawaii that people will probably mention is that locals often take a laidback attitude towards timeliness itself.
+One of the things to know about moving to Hawaii that people will probably mention is that locals often take a laidback attitude towards timeliness itself which is different than mainland United States.
 I actually came to believe it was rude to arrive on time; what if the hostess had fallen behind with preparations?
 Wouldn’t it be stressful to be completing things while guests looked on?
 Ten or fifteen minutes after the appointed time started to feel better.

 “Cabin fever” can be expensive.
 Another aspect of moving to Hawaii that travelers often experience is cabin fever.
 People often forget how far away from everything else Hawaii truly is.
 Those leaving for the mainland or other destinations can expect at least a five hour flight to get to their journey’s end.